The Colorado River, from Hoover Dam to Willow Beach

 Water Clarity – 10 (‘purity’ would be less)

 Natural Quality – 10 (even with the traffic)

 Nevada, and Las Vegas more specifically were obstacles that had to be put behind – a single ride down ‘the strip’ was good enough for me.
-As I rode through town the number and movement of folks moving about reminded me of stepping on red-ant beds as a kid – those doggone ants would swarm….
-The sidewalks of the ‘strip’ were swarming with people – and the day was early.
+As I rode through town the number and movement of folks reminded me of stepping on ant-beds as a kid – those doggone ants would swarm like crazy….
+The sidewalks of the ‘strip’ were swarming with people – and the day was young.

 Not knowing any better, my objective was to ‘ride’ the Colorado River from Hoover Dam to Willow Beach (above ‘Lake Mojave’), like Tahoe and the Labyrinth canyon; this was one of those things that was rattling in my ‘head.’
 I had called ahead to Boulder City for some preliminary information on a shuttle (getting dropped off at the dam) and having my vehicle taken to Willow Beach (the normal ‘take-out’ point for the excursion) – just takes $$.

 Then to find that a ‘permit’ was also necessary from the National Park Service (I knew this) – but if nothing else I figured to be in position to ‘slip through the cracks.’
 Slots for permits were filled for the next 4-days – still, not a bid deal because I’m also a little thrifty (cheap! that’s why I’m paddlin) so my inclination was to go to Willow Beach; touch the water and figure it out – ‘making THE decision at ‘water’s edge.‘ I do this alot.